yousufmohammad26/DocumentMetadataUploader/ARCHITECTURE.md

 3. **Search and Filter**:
    - Client-side filtering of documents based on metadata
    - Real-time animated updates of the document list

+## Deployment

+The application is deployed on Replit with the following configuration:
+- Development server runs on port 5000
+- Production deployment automatically handles HTTPS and domain routing
+- Environment variables are managed through Replit Secrets

 ## Technology Stack